 Then, a funny thing happened as we got close to the day of the event.
 My husband caught pneumonia.

 It was partially his own fault.
 While recovering from a cold, he tried getting back into his training too soon.
 He started on recovery quickly after recognizing this, but the damage was already done.
 He had to completely stop his training and would not be able to run the race with me.

-I could have used that as the excuse I needed and dropped out as well, but I didn’t.
+I could have used this as the excuse I needed, and dropped out as well, but I didn’t.
 I kept training.
 Even through my husband’s second goof up.

-But I kept at it, increasing my training distance.
+But I kept at it, and increased my training distance in the short time I had left.
 And then race day came, and I did it.